GlebVetrov/rsschool-cv/cv/cv.md

     5. Skype: glebgleb781

 ### Education
-    1. English courses at school international house from September 2017 to June 2018.
+    Сourses Mifort from June to September 2019 Angular web application development.
-    2. Сourses it-acadamy.by from September to December 2018 FD1-html, css, js.
+    Сourses it-acadamy.by from March to June 2019 FD3-React and Angular web application development.
 Educational Center of High-Tech Park.
-    3. Сourses it-acadamy.by from December 2018 to March 2019 FD2-JavaScript web application development.
+    Сourses it-acadamy.by from December 2018 to March 2019 FD2-JavaScript web application development.
 Educational Center of High-Tech Park.
-    4. Сourses it-acadamy.by from March to June 2019 FD3-React and Angular web application development.
+    Сourses it-acadamy.by from September to December 2018 FD1-html, css, js.
 Educational Center of High-Tech Park.
-    3. Сourses Mifort from June to September 2019 Angular web application development.
+    English courses at school international house from September 2017 to June 2018.

 ### Experience
     From 23 march to 30 march 2019, Trainee at Educational Center of HTP